PJ-568/WeDot-docs/src/classes/class_editordebuggerplugin.md

 `void` **_setup_session** ( session_id: [`int`](class_int.md) ) virtual[^virtual]<div id="class_editordebuggerplugin_private_method__setup_session"></div>

-Override this method to be notified whenever a new [`EditorDebuggerSession`](class_editordebuggersession.md) is created (the session may be inactive during this stage).
+Override this method to be notified whenever a new [`EditorDebuggerSession`](class_editordebuggersession.md) is created.
+Note that the session may be inactive during this stage.

 <!-- rst-class:: classref-item-separator -->